renat2985/protimer.club/README.md

 1. **Power On and Connect:**

-    - Turn on the Master Point; it will create a Wi-Fi network (the name is listed on the device).
+    - Turn on the Master Point; it will create a Wi-Fi network "ProTimer.club".
     - Connect to this network using your smartphone, tablet, or laptop.

         <img src="https://github.com/renat2985/protimer.club/blob/main/doc/wifi.png" height="300px">